 “https://www.datacenterdynamics.com/news/wikileaks-publishes-list-aws-data-center-locations-colo-providers/” – Laura Reyes

 Ahmed Azmi then asked Laura about the Oracle outages.

-We then has to explain to Laura, as we had explained to Salim that the list they provided were external locations to AWS, not internal.
+We then have to explain to Laura, as we had said to Salim, that the list they provided were external locations to AWS, not internal.

 “Laura, You are mixing up internal versus external data centers.
 AWS has a series of internal data centers that are owned by AWS lock stock and barrel.
 They are custom designed by AWS.
 But AWS allow connects to collocated centers but that is for hybrid cloud — these are external locations — they are not mentioned as part of AWS’s overall network.
 This is the same as connecting to a customer’s hybrid cloud on premises.
 Oracle Cloud is different.
 100% of what they list as internal DCs are collocated.
 So do you see the distinction?
 Your analysis of AWS’s outages are also incorrect.
 AWS is relied upon by many customers.
 When they have an outage people notice.
 Almost no one notices when Oracle has an outage because so few people use their cloud, which we covered here.